 There is no charge when immunostaining is repeated because of a lab error.
 The Core will also absorb the costs for cutting of additional sections and for loss of primary antibody.
 The Lab assumes no responsibility for failed testing if non-approved charged slides are provided or if the investigator opts out of recommended preliminary testing or re-validation.

 Price estimates for grant applications will be calculated based on the best estimate of costs for the anticipated funding period.
-The cost for Ventana antibodies and reagents increase by 3% per year.
+The cost for Ventana antibodies and reagents alone predictably increase by 3% per year.

-Pricing includes a minimum 20% lab overhead charge to cover costs associated with administering the workflow within the Lab.
-Depending on the complexity of a planned study initial set-up charges could apply.
+Pricing will be adjusted to include a costs for administering the workflow within the Lab.
+Depending on the complexity of a planned study initial set-up charges could also apply.

 A price estimate is only applicable to the project listed on the estimate; a new estimate is required for each project and for any change in the scope of work for an existing project.